SporkCode/Spork/src/View/Helper/CSS/README.md

 ?>
 ```

-The compiler can be the name of service manager service or an instance
+The compiler can be the name of a service or an instance implementing
-implementing Spork\CSS\AbstractCompiler.
+Spork\CSS\AbstractCompiler.

 Caching
 -------

-It is highly recommended to configure the compiler to cache results in a
+It is recommended to configure the compiler to cache results in a
 production environment.
 See [CSS\README.md](../../../CSS/README.md) for more details.